Safe Shopping

 Explore the rich tapestry of African American history in Alexandria, Virginia, with the Duke Street Black History Tour.
 This enlightening tour takes you deep into the legacy of a vibrant community, highlighting significant historical landmarks and personal stories that shaped the African American experience in the area.
 Visitors will walk along the streets where history was made, gaining insights into life during slavery, the journey to freedom, and the resilience of a community that has contributed immensely to the fabric of American history.

 On the Duke Street Black History Tour, you will embark on a fascinating journey stretching about 1.5 miles through historic Alexandria.
-Guided by knowledgeable historians, this two-hour walking tour immerses you in the narrative of African American life, offering a profound understanding of both the tribulations and triumphs faced by this community.
+Guided by knowledgeable historians, this 1.5-hour walking tour immerses you in the narrative of African American life, offering a profound understanding of both the tribulations and triumphs faced by this community.
 As you walk along the historic streets, comfortable shoes are recommended as you will be on your feet for the duration.
 You'll encounter sites such as the Freedom House Museum, which once served as the headquarters for the largest domestic slave trading firm in the United States, and several other pivotal landmarks that collectively tell the story of a community's fight for freedom and equality.

 The Duke Street Black History Tour also delves into the intricate history of Alexandria itself, highlighting moments and movements that defined the city's cultural and social evolution.
 The history of these landmarks is rich with stories of bravery, sorrow, hope, and transformation.
 For example, the Freedom House Museum is located in a building that once held enslaved African Americans before they were sold.
 Restored to honor its tragic past, the museum now serves as a stark reminder of the horrors of slavery and a testament to the resilience of those who survived it.
 Moreover, Alfred Street Baptist Church, founded in 1803, stands as a beacon of faith and leadership in the fight against racial injustice, having played a significant role during the Civil Rights Movement.